CodeInfiltrator/C-Programming-Language/README.md

-Every piece of the code above that I've created is written in the C language.
+Every piece of the code above that I've created is written in C.
 ~~FD